+3. EFFECTIVE DATE OF THE POLICY

+This Rates Policy shall come into effect on 1 July 2011 and runs in conjunction with the commencement of the municipal financial year and ceases at the end of the current financial year.

+4. LEGISLATIVE FRAMEWORK

-3. LEGISLATIVE FRAMEWORK In terms of Section 229 of the Constitution of the Republic of South Africa, (Act No. 108 of 1996), a municipality may impose rates on property.
-In terms of section 229 of the Constitution of the Republic of South Africa, (Act No. 108 of 1996), a municipality may impose rates on property within its judicial boundaries In terms of Section 4(1)(c) of the Municipal Systems Act, (Act No. 32 of 2000), a municipality has the right to finance the affairs of the municipality by imposing, inter alia, rates on property.
+In terms of Section 229 of the Constitution of the Republic of South Africa, (Act No. 108 of 1996), a municipality may impose rates on property.

+In terms of Section 4(1)(c) of the Municipal Systems Act, (Act No. 32 of 2000), a municipality has the right to finance the affairs of the municipality by imposing, inter alia, rates on property.

 In terms of Section 2(1) of the MPRA, (Act no 6 of 2004), a municipality may levy a rate on property in its area of jurisdiction in accordance with the provisions of the said Act.

 The Council of the Municipality will impose a rate in terms of the aforementioned legislation.
 Consequently, this rates policy has been developed within the parameters of the applicable legislation relating to property rates.

-This Final Property Rates Policy ('the Policy') only applies to the rating of property valued in accordance with the Act and the applicable regulations.
-In preparing its first General Valuation Roll in terms of the MPRA, Delete Buffalo City Municipality applied the principle of current use in terms of its valuation process.
+This Property Rates Policy ('the Policy') only applies to the rating of property valued in accordance with the Act and the applicable regulations.
+In preparing its first General Valuation Roll in terms of the MPRA, Buffalo City Municipality applied the principle of current use in terms of valuation processes.
 The application of this principle therefore underpins the rates policy recommendations outlined in this draft policy document.
-Dominant use Delete

-4. COM MUNITY PARTICIPATION 4.1 During September 2008 Buffalo City Municipality engaged all members of the local community in a month long series of information sharing and public education sessions pertaining to the introduction of the new valuation and rating system.
-Delete paragraph 4.1 - Historical process 4.2 During October and November 2008 members of the local community were granted the opportunity to make formal submissions on the first draft rates policy and were further granted to opportunity to address senior staff representatives on specific policy issues by means of structured public hearings.
-Delete paragraph 4.2 - Historical process 4.3 During January and February 2009 structured feedback sessions were held with all members of the local community and representatives of ratepayers who made formal submissions to the municipality.
-Delete paragraph 4.3 - Historical process 4.4 In preparing this Policy cognizance were taken of all verbal and written submissions received by the municipality as a result of the community participation processes outlined above.
-Delete paragraph 4.4 - Historical process
+5. COMMUNITY PARTICIPATION

+In line with the MPRA and in accordance with Chapter 4 of the Municipal Systems Act, this Rates Policy and its predecessor the Draft Rates Policy has undergone all the processes of community participation and advertising prior adoption by the Council.

-5. DEFINITIONS
+6. DEFINITIONS